clang-ykt/ONNF/doc/Dialects/onnx.md

 #### Operands:

 1. `input`: memref of any type values or tensor of any type values
-1. `min`: memref of any type values or tensor of any type values
+1. `min`: memref of any type values or tensor of any type values or none type
-1. `max`: memref of any type values or tensor of any type values
+1. `max`: memref of any type values or tensor of any type values or none type

 #### Attributes: